solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 to the Staged Features PDA for each feature for which it has signaled support.
 This is done by using the Get Epoch Stake Syscall.

-Nodes are required to submit a transaction containing this instruction:
+Nodes should submit a transaction containing this instruction:

 - Any time at least 4500 slots before the end of the epoch.
 - During startup after any reboot.